Mt Huashan Hiking Trail

 Further up it gets even more difficult.
 Here there are chains and rock footholds which allow the adventurers to continue on the frightful path past precipitous rock faces and yawning chasms.

 Always far below, the valley beckons.
 Only the foolish dare to look down.
 Furthermore, no one dares to think of the trip back.
 In some ways, that's even tougher because you are so tired.
-And don't forget the people coming down have to get around the people coming up.

 Please keep in mind these climbers are not professionals!
 Most of them are Chinese college kids here on vacation.
 They are not equipped with any sort of modern climbing equipment or even the proper shoes.
 Nor do they have climbing experience.
 All they have going for them are their hands, their feet, and their courage.